 Thanks to the support of our funders, all of our services are available at no cost.
 Parents do not need a referral to access our services, and, we welcome referrals from providers working with a family so that we can make that first call – we just ask that you confirm the parent’s consent to share their contact information.

-Our Parents’ Helpline is answered Monday to Friday from 9am to 7pm EST. Any parent or caregiver of a child up to age 25 can call – any time and as often as is helpful.
+Our Parents’ Helpline is answered Monday to Friday from 9am to 7pm EST. Parents or caregivers of children up to age 25 can call; any time and as often as is helpful.
 There’s no waitlist, no fee, no paperwork.
 You call and get support right away.
-Call now to speak with a Family Peer Supporter.

-Our One-on-One Mobile Service is for parents who, for whatever reason, would benefit from more intensive support and guidance.
-Our Family Peer Supporters meet with parents in their community, one-on-one, usually over about 8 weeks.
+Need more intensive support and guidance?
+Through our One-on-One Mobile Service Our Family Peer Supporters meet with parents in their community, one-on-one.
+These meetings typically continue over eight weeks.